Brewin Court

 • Unpolished parquet flooring, split-type air-conditioning, and off-white painted walls throughout the apartment.

-• Floor-to-ceiling windows open up the spacious living room to the sizeable balcony.
+• Floor-to-ceiling windows open up the spacious living room to the sizable balcony.

 • Dining room can accommodate a big dining table and cabinets.